 Smoke detectors and carbon monoxide detectors are designed to last 10 years and 7 years, accordingly, if they are maintained properly.
 Your detectors should be tested weekly and vacuumed at least once a year.
 If this has not been done or they are beyond their life expectancy, then it is time to replace your detectors.

 My smoke detectors are battery powered; is this sufficient?

 Smoke detectors that only use battery power are not sufficient, as they do not interconnect to other smoke detectors in your home.
 We always recommend and install detectors that use both 120V power and batteries.

 Why do I need one?

 Every home gets hit with 8 to 20 surges every day.
-Most of these surges are minor in nature, however they breakdown many electrical components in your home, ultimately decreasing their life expectancy.
+Most of these surges are minor in nature.
+However, they breakdown many electrical components in your home, ultimately decreasing their life expectancy.
 Larger surges have a greater effect and may completely destroy electronics in your home.
 To remedy this problem, we recommend installing a surge protector on your electrical system.
-This will protect all your electronic components in your home, including your: furnace, washer, dryer, stove, fridge, television, stereo equipment and more; giving them longer life and saving you money.
+This will protect all your electronic components in your home, including your: furnace, washer, dryer, stove, fridge, television, stereo equipment and more; giving them a longer life and saving you money.

 Do electricians do this kind of work?

 4-Star Electric can supply and install a wide variety of data and communications in your home or business.
 We specialize in: computer networking, computer wiring, intercoms, TV, telephone, speakers, satellites, etc.